MeganYamamoto/MeganYamamoto.github.io/essays/Assignment3Reflection.md

 <br>

 <b>2.
 Any notable shortcomings, bugs, problems, or additional features not implemented? </b>
+For this project there were so many requirements, it was hard to keep track of and to execute them all.
+One of the requirements I was not able to implement was that the user should be able to see the number of items in their cart at all times.
 <br>

 <b>3.
 Describe what you are most proud of about your system: </b>